iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 - `reality-data-client`
 - `usage-logging-client`

-### iTwin client-backend package rename

-to align with the splitting of the `imodeljs-clients` package, `imodeljs-clients-backend` has been renamed to `backend-itwin-client`

-### Authentication and Authorization

 #### Removed support for SAML based authorization
 * The deprecated SAML based authentication utilities, ImsActiveSecureTokenClient and ImsDelegationSecureTokenClient have now been removed.
 All authentication must be done using OIDC.
 * [AccessToken]($clients) cannot hold SAML tokens anymore.